William Brown (admiral): War with Spain

 Spanish ships destroyed Brown's schooner and took drastic steps to nullify Argentina's attempts to defend its coasts against Spanish raiders.
 As a result of the incident, Argentina resolved to provide ships to protect her coasts and trade, with Brown being commissioned as a lieutenant-colonel at the service of the navy and appointed Commander-in-Chief of the Argentine fleet.
 That was following the challenge of Benjamin Franklin Seavers, registered as a Canadian merchant shipman, who relinquished his challenge when Brown's supposedly illegal press-ganging earlier in his career came to light, which is believed to have tipped the scales in his favour to lead the flotilla.
 Seavers was American-born.
 However, following the Embargo Act of 1807, like most other merchant shipmen, he became Canadian to avoid the double taxation imposed on international trade.

 The River Plate presented new opportunities for captains of free enterprise.
 It was important to keep grain lines open to the north of the continent, and the Spanish stood in the way.
-Seavers was Brown's second-in-command; he led the first attack on the Spanish naval force, opening the blockade and providing a path for the fleet to take to high water.
+Seavers was Brown's second-in-command; he led the first attack on the Spanish naval force, breaking the blockade.
 Seavers was also the first casualty of the battle.
 The news of the death of his friend and comrade impelled Brown to launch a full attack on the Spanish as Argentine morale was low at the loss of this experienced officer so early in the engagement.

 On 10 March 1814 the Hercules, joined by the Julieta, the Tortugas, the Fortunata and the felucca San Luis, faced the strong Spanish naval fleet commanded by Captain Jacinto de Romarate.
 The Spanish armada had six warships, brigs, gunboats and a land battery with four cannons.
 There was a fierce combat after which the Hercules was stranded.
 American-born officer Benjamin Franklin Seaver, commander of the Julieta, was killed in action.
 The Hercules defended herself until 12 March at 10 am.
 As a result of this combat Commander Elias Smith, Lieutenant Robert Stacy and forty-five sailors were killed by grapeshot.
 There were about fifty wounded, which imposed a heavy task for the surgeon Bernard Campbell.
 The flagship received no less than eighty-two cannon blows and was repaired in the war zone.
 Plumb plates were placed under the waterline and the hull was covered with leathers and tar.
 Henceforth it was nicknamed as 'the Black Frigate'.
 Richard Baxter, an English-born officer, was appointed as the new commander.
 On 17 March 1814, Brown attacked the island Martín García together with the Julieta and the Zephir.
 The Hercules engaged in combat with the Spanish warships Esperanza and Carmen.